 It would be important to clearly demonstrate how cases previously reported to IOS have been handled to improve confidence in the system.
 Fear keeps many from not taking any action.

 It is easy to hide corruption.
-There have been historical fraud issues and the are still there.
+There have been historical fraud issues and there are still there.
 So it really doesn’t matter to raise them.

 HR matters